 6.4100 Center shall use a laboratory with documented proficiency for measuring the quantity of CD34-positive cells in the component collected.

-6.4200 Center shall have appropriate apheresis equipment, supplies and pharmaceuticals.

-6.4300 Center shall use a hospital accredited by an organization granted deemed status by Centers for Medicare & Medicaid Services (CMS) or non-U.S. equivalent for placement of central venous catheters.
+6.4200 Center shall use a hospital accredited by an organization granted deemed status by Centers for Medicare & Medicaid Services (CMS) or non-U.S. equivalent for placement of central venous catheters.

 6.5000 Policies and Procedures